 Need for systemic change and increased awareness of privileges, along with a commitment to inclusion, diversity and social equity.

-career choices?
+What has influenced your career choice(s)/ Why do you think a career in design wasn't among your career choices?